 The biggest problem with any home improvement project is the clock.
-You want to spruce up the bedroom, renovate your bathroom, or transform your kitchen, but where are you going to find the time?
-Oddly enough, a main anxiety among homeowners isn't how much the job costs or how much work is involved; instead, the chief concern is how long it's going to take.
-And that's a valid question: the longer the job, the more money and labor it's going to require.
+You want to spruce up the bedroom, renovate your bathroom or transform your kitchen, but where are you going to find the time?
+Oddly enough, a main anxiety among homeowners isn't how much the job costs or how much work is involved.
+Instead, the chief concern is how long it's going to take.
+That's a valid question: the longer the job, the more money and labor it's going to require.
 Plus, it's the weekend and who wants to be stuck inside doing even more work.
 Initially, it's hard to guess how long a chore will take, so here is a timeline guide to help you organize any home remodel around your schedule.

 One-Day Bedroom Makeovers

 Bedroom makeovers don't have to be a chore since several small touches can be accomplished in a single day.
 The point of any remodel is to keep it simple and not get overwhelmed.
 So take one Saturday at a time and schedule a small renovation each week.

 Painting: A fresh coat is a quick and comparatively inexpensive way to rejuvenate any room.
 For bedroom makeovers, it's best to stick to warm, rich colors such as tans, maroons or blues.
 Plus, to save even more time, just paint a single accent wall to create some spice.